 What to do about credit card default

 You have several options to handle your debt.
 You can continue to pay it off, try to settle the debt for less than owed or file for bankruptcy.
 One might argue that a fourth option exists, which is to do nothing.
-But ignoring the problem will not make it go away, at least not for a very long time.
+But ignoring the problem will not make it go away.
 If you are able to evade your creditors until the statute of limitations for debt is reached, you then cannot be successfully sued in court for the debt.
 But remember, even in this unlikely scenario, you still owe the debt, so you have not in fact handled the debt.

-And we are talking about years here; depending on where you live, the statute of limitations could range from three to 20 years.
+And we are talking about years here.
+Depending on where you live, the statute of limitations could range from three to 20 years.
 That’s a long time to dodge a creditor.
 In the meantime, your credit score is likely just going to get worse and worse.
-Let’s look at the three options and also, consider an option that is really a combination of all three.
+Here are some options you can consider to help manage your debt.

 Pay in full